Tales of stellar and binary co-evolution, told by stellar oscillations -- Binary demographics and their impact on stellar mass, orbits, and age estimates in main-sequence and red-giant stars: Evolution of binary fraction

 The binary fractions reported in this work are assumed to be internally consistent within the seismic \textit{Kepler} samples.
 However, both the detection of solar-like oscillations and the identification of binaries in \textit{Gaia} are subject to complex and non-uniform selection effects.
 The completeness of the seismic sample depends on \textit{Kepler}'s target selection, apparent magnitude, and local crowding conditions \citep{Wolniewicz2021}, while the detectability of binaries in \textit{Gaia} varies with magnitude, orbital period, and scanning-law coverage \citep{Cantat-Gaudin2023, Castro-Ginard2023}.
 RUWE, the primary indicator used to identify binaries in this study, is known to miss a significant fraction of confirmed binaries and may also yield false positives \citep{Cantat-Gaudin2023, Beck2024}.
 As such, the inferred binary fractions should be interpreted as reflecting relative trends across different evolutionary stages, rather than representing an absolute census of binaries in the field population.
 In light of these limitations, it is beyond the scope of this paper to generalize the reported binary rates or to estimate the absolute binary fraction and its associated uncertainties for the broader Galactic population.
 A full forward-modeling of the joint \textit{Kepler}--\textit{Gaia} selection function is necessary for such an analysis and is deferred to future work.

 For stars with masses below 1.8\,M$_\odot$, we find 438 binary candidates with RGB primaries and 200 with primaries in the RC, corresponding to binary fractions of 8.2\% for the H-shell and 5.2\% for the He-core burning stars that exhibit solar-like oscillations (Table\,\ref{fig:binaryFraction} and Fig.\,\ref{tab:binSamples}).
-From these numbers, we estimate a binary attrition from the main sequence to the RGB phase to be $\sim$69\% (Table\,\ref{tab:binReductionRate}), which is in good agreement with the reduction found in the APOGEE sample \citep{Badenes2018}.
-The binary depletion is even larger between the main-sequence and the red-clump phase with $\sim$84\%.
+From these numbers, we estimate a binary attrition from the MS to the RGB phase to be $\sim$69\% (Table\,\ref{tab:binReductionRate}), which is in good agreement with the reduction found in the APOGEE sample \citep{Badenes2018}.
+The binary depletion is even larger between the MS and the RC phase with $\sim$84\%.